dineshbhalodiya/cashmere-contracts-prod/Readme.md

 ## 🐛 Bug Reports

-If you discover a security vulnerability, please send an email to [security@cashmere.network].
+If you discover a security vulnerability, please send an email to [cashmereprotocol@gmail.com].
 All security vulnerabilities will be promptly addressed.

 For non-security issues, please open a GitHub issue with:
 - Clear description of the problem